Friday, 9:30am-4:30pm (Fall, Winter, Spring)

 April 7 – May 2

 Reception: Tuesday, April 8, 6:30pm – 8:30pm

-The Center is also pleased to announce our annual student exhibition.
-This year’s show will highlight the accomplishments of our students working in the media of drawing, painting, and jewelry.
+The Center is pleased to announce our annual student exhibition.
+This year’s show will highlight the accomplishments of our students working in the media of Photography, Sculpture, and Ceramics.
 Please join for an opening reception on Thursday, April 7th from 6:30 to 8:30 PM, as we come together as a community and celebrate our students’ hard work.
 For newcomers, the student exhibition is the perfect opportunity to find out more about what goes on in the studios here at the Center.

 January 27 – March 14

 Josette Urso is a recent addition to the faculty at Center for the Arts.
 This exhibition draws on her interests in painting, drawing and collage.
 Primarily an abstract artist, she takes inspiration for everyday life.
 Her paintings celebrate the small nuances of weather and her overall impressions of looking out her window or going outside for a walk.

 Josette has shown her work widely in the United States and abroad in galleries, public institutions, and museums including the New York Public Library, the Drawing Center, and the Bronx Museum for the Arts.
 She has had numerous grants and residencies including those from the NEA, Basil H. Alkazzi and the Pollock-Krasner and Gottlieb Foundations as well as the Camargo Foundation, Ucross and Yaddo.

 Drawing, Painting, Jewelry, Metals